Limited visitation allowed at Lewis County General Hospital

-LOWVILLE — As of June 22, Lewis County General Hospital has updated its visitor restrictions based on guidelines released by the New York State Department of Health last week.
+LOWVILLE — As of June 22, Lewis County General Hospital has updated its visitor restrictions based on guidelines released by the state Department of Health last week.

 All visitors will continue to be screened for high temperatures and asked about any COVID-19-related symptoms and travel outside the area.
 Masks will be issued to anyone without one, and when necessary appropriate personal protective equipment will be issued as directed by the Department of Health and Centers for Disease Control and Prevention.
 Visitors who fail to wear face masks and other PPE will be asked to leave the facility.